bghani/BirdNET_embeddings/README.md

 ## Overview
-This repository contains scripts for generating BirdNET embeddings from audio files and training a neural network on these embeddings.
+This repository features scripts for generating BirdNET embeddings from audio files and subsequently training a neural network on these embeddings.
+The workflow implemented in these scripts follows the pipeline outlined in the study "Global birdsong embeddings enable superior transfer learning for bioacoustic classification," as detailed in [Nature Scientific Reports](https://www.nature.com/articles/s41598-023-49989-z).

+### Embedding Generation

 ## Installation